Pinnata/pinnata-contracts-celo/README.md

 - Caster
   - Intermediate contract that just calls another contract function (low-level call) with provided data (instead of bank), to prevent attack.
   - Doesn't store any funds
-- Spells (e.g. Ubeswap/Sushiswap/Curve)
+- Spells (e.g. Ubeswap/Sushiswap/Mobius/Curve)
   - Define how to interact with each pool
   - Execute `borrow`/`repay` assets by interacting with the bank, which will then interact with the lending protocol.

 ### Component Interaction Flow

 1. User -> DahliaBank.
-   User calls `execute` to HomoraBank, specifying which spell and function to use, e.g. `addLiquidity` using Uniswap spell.
+   User calls `execute` to DahliaBank, specifying which spell and function to use, e.g. `addLiquidity` using Uniswap spell.
 2. HomoraBank -> Caster.
    Forward low-level spell call to Caster (doesn't hold funds), to prevent attacks.
 3. Caster -> Spell.
    Caster does low-level call to Spell.
-4. Spell may call HomoraBank to e.g. `doBorrow` funds, `doTransmit` funds from users (so users can approve only the bank, not each spell), `doRepay` debt.
+4. Spell may call DahliaBank to e.g. `doBorrow` funds, `doTransmit` funds from users (so users can approve only the bank, not each spell), `doRepay` debt.
 Funds are then sent to Spell, to execute pool interaction.
 5. Spells -> Pools.
-   Spells interact with Pools (e.g. optimally swap before supplying to Uniswap, or removing liquidity from the pool and pay back some debts).
+   Spells interact with Pools (e.g. optimally swap before supplying to Ubeswap, or removing liquidity from the pool and pay back some debts).
-6. (Optional) Stake LP tokens in wrapper contracts (e.g. WMasterChef for Sushi, WLiquidityGauge for Curve, WStakingRewards for Uniswap + Balancer).
+6. (Optional) Stake LP tokens in wrapper contracts (e.g. WMasterChef for Ubeswap, WLiquidityGauge for Mobius, WStakingRewards for Symmetric).
-7. Spell may put collateral back to HomoraBank.
+7. Spell may put collateral back to DahliaBank.
-   If the spell funtion called is e.g. to open a new position, then the LP tokens will be stored in HomoraBank.
+   If the spell funtion called is e.g. to open a new position, then the LP tokens will be stored in DahliaBank.

 ## Example Execution

 ### AddLiquidity

-1. User calls `execute(0, USDT, WETH, data)` on DahliaBank contract. `data` encodes UniswapSpell function call with arguments (including how much of each asset to supply, to borrow, and slippage control settings).
+1. User calls `execute(0, cUSD, Celo, data)` on DahliaBank contract. `data` encodes "UniswapSpell" --this is for ubeswap-- function call with arguments (including how much of each asset to supply, to borrow, and slippage control settings).
-2. HomoraBank forwards data call to Caster.
+2. DahliaBank forwards data call to Caster.
 3. Caster does low-level call (with `data`, which encodes `addLiquidity` function call with arguments) to UniswapSpell.
 4. UniswapSpell executes `addLiquidityWERC20`
    - `doTransmit` desired amount of assets the user wants to supply